UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Chapter7.1/Kaleidoscope-ch7.1.md

 ## Conclusion
 Implementing Lazy JIT support with Ubiquity.NET.Llvm is a bit more complex, but still not significant.
-It took many times more words to describe then actual lines of code.
+It took amost as many words to describe then actual lines of code.
 Efficiently, supporting lazy JIT is a much more complex matter.
 There are trade-offs doing things lazy, in particular the application can stall for a period, while the system generates new code to run "on the fly".
 Optimizations, when fully enabled, add additional time to the code generation.
 While, for some applications, it may be obvious whether these